 As stated before, the usual session lasts about 45 minutes.
 The equipment that touches your body, the rectal speculum, is disposable.
 After the gentle insertion of the speculum into the rectum, it is attached to a plastic hose which connects to our modern equipment.
 The therapist then adjusts the flow and temperature of the water coming out of the machine.

 The water travels through the plastic hose into the rectum and potentially through the entire colon.
 You temporarily receive a regulated volume of water to your personal tolerance.
-Our system has a filter for the water, and we use warm and cold water in a pressure and release method to induce peristaltic action in the colon.
+My system has a filter for the water, and I use warm and cold water in a pressure and release method to induce peristaltic action in the colon.
 While lying comfortably on the table, the plastic hose which leads back into the Colon Hydrotherapy machine allows the waste to empty.
 All tubes are disposed of after each client.

 During the session, you are covered and comfortable and in a nurturing environment.